EllieChen-Git/React-Complete-Intro-V5/README.md

 ## Error Boundaries & Redirect

+- Usage: componentDidCatch, static getDerivedStateFromError, componentDidUpdate (how you react to state and prop changes with class components)

 - React Hooks can't deal with error boundaries (one of the reaons that we still need class components)

 - Error boundaries are React components that catch JavaScript errors anywhere in their child component tree, log those errors, and display a fallback UI instead of the component tree that crashed: https://reactjs.org/docs/error-boundaries.html

+- Why we need to wrap Details.js in ErrorBoundary.js: A component can only catch errors in its children.
+It cannot catch its own errors.

 src\ErrorBoundary.js